wwuoti/blog/src/posts/blog/reaper-wayland.md

 In `swell-gdk-generic.cpp`, there's two main points of calling Cairo's rendering functions, `swell_oswindow_updatetoscreen` and `OnExposeEvent`. `OnExposeEvent` is just an event handler for GDKs own `ExposeEvent`, which occurs when GDK thinks an area needs to be redrawn on the UI.

-In practice this means various hover events, like hovering over a button or some resize handle.
+This means various hover events, like hovering over a button or some resize handle.
 Resizing any element also triggers this.

 The `swell_oswindow_updatetoscreen()` (I'll refer to it as just `updatetoscreen`) function on the other hand renders elements out of GDK's event loop, when the ReleaseDC call (from Win32 API) is made in `swell-gdi-lice.cpp`

-In practice this means rendering the volume meters:
+This is what updates the volume meters:

 ![Example of Reaper volume meters](images/reaper_wayland/reaper_track_volume.png)